paradoxysm/dsigm/README.md

 pip install dsigm
 ```

-For more details on usage, see the documentation [here](https://github.com/paradoxysm/dsigm/tree/master/doc).
+For more details on usage, see the documentation [here](https://github.com/paradoxysm/dsigm/tree/0.3.1/doc).

 ## Changelog

-See the [changelog](https://github.com/paradoxysm/dsigm/blob/master/CHANGES.md) for a history of notable changes to dsigm.
+See the [changelog](https://github.com/paradoxysm/dsigm/blob/0.3.1/CHANGES.md) for a history of notable changes to dsigm.

 ## Development

 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability-percentage/paradoxysm/dsigm?style=flat-square)](https://codeclimate.com/github/paradoxysm/dsigm/maintainability)

 `dsigm` is still under development.
-As of `0.3.1 prerelease`, only the Self-stabilizing Gaussian Mixture Model (SGMM) has been implemented.
+As of `0.3.1`, only the Self-stabilizing Gaussian Mixture Model (SGMM) has been implemented.

 There are three main branches for development and release. [`master`](https://github.com/paradoxysm/dsigm) is the current development build; [`staging`](https://github.com/paradoxysm/dsigm/tree/staging) is the staging branch for releases; [`release`](https://github.com/paradoxysm/dsigm/tree/release) is the current public release build.